When are Autonomous Systems the best solution for your data-driven business challenge?

-- Autonomous Systems shine and are the most appropriate when applied to systems with well-defined parameters (inputs, outputs, process steps, and control modes, etc.).
+Autonomous Systems shine here.
+These solutions are the most appropriate when applied to systems with well-defined parameters (inputs, outputs, process steps, and control modes, etc.).
 By leveraging real-world heuristics devised by existing subject matter experts (operators, process engineers, etc.) and advanced platforms such as Microsoft Project Bonsai, customers can develop robust solutions that can optimize outputs even in changing environments and with competing goals.

 - Learn more about Autonomous Systems

-- How PepsiCo leverages Autonomous Systems to make the perfect Cheetos
+- Autonomous Systems in manufacturing: How PepsiCo leverages Autonomous Systems to make the perfect Cheetos